hassan-shahbazi/VismaSign/README.md

 #### APIServicePartnerRequest example

-You can easily create partner request by confirming to the protocol.
+You can easily create partner request by conforming to the protocol.
 To initiate a new *PartnerRequest* you need to inject *AccessTokenModel* containing required information for Oath authentication.

 ```swift
 struct PartnerRequest: APIServicePartnerRequest {